yogevherz/plotme/README.md

 <img src="man/figures/paste-9883B116.png" width="582"/>

-Make group size proportional to the sum of another variable (instead of observation count):
+Make group size proportional to the sum of another variable (in this case, the sum of body mass):

 ``` r
 penguins %>%